jbaldwin/liblifthttp/README.md

     cmake --build .

 ### CMake Projects

+NOTE: by default liblifthttp will attempt to use system versions of `libcurl-dev`, `libuv-dev`, `libcrypto-dev`, `libssl-dev`, and `libcares-dev`.
+If your project(s), like some of mine do, require a custom built version of `libcurl` or any of the other libraries that curl links to then you can specify the following `cmake` variables to override where liblifthttp will link `libcurl` development libraries.
+These can be dynamic or static libraries.
+Note that a custom `libuv-dev` link is not currently supported.

+    ${LIFT_CURL_INCLUDE} # The curl.h header location, default is empty.
+    ${LIFT_LIBSSL}       # The ssl library to link against, default is empty.
+    ${LIFT_LIBCRYPTO}    # The crypto library to link against, default is empty.
+    ${LIFT_LIBCURL}      # The curl library to link against, default is '-lcurl'.
+    ${LIFT_LIBCARES}     # The c-ares (dns) library to link against, default is empty.

+#### add_subdirectory()
-To use within your cmake project you can clone the project or use git submodules and then add subdirectory in the parent project's `CMakeList.txt`, assuming the lift code is in a `liblifthttp/` subdirectory of the parent project:
+To use within your cmake project you can clone the project or use git submodules and then `add_subdirectory` in the parent project's `CMakeList.txt`, assuming the lift code is in a `liblifthttp/` subdirectory of the parent project:

     add_subdirectory(liblifthttp)